mandeeps/SU-WaterCam/README.md

 CS pin (pin #24, right across from CLK, aka CE0, GPIO 8) connects to pin 5 on the breakout board

-The VSYNC pin is optional and we are not using it.
-Pin #11, GPIO 17 on the Pi connects to pin H on the breakout board.
+The VSYNC pin is optional and we are not using it but it would be Pin #11, GPIO 17 on the Pi connected to pin H on the breakout board.

 Insert the Flir camera into the breakout board.
 Check everything is correct by running the capture and lepton binaries in SU-WaterCam.
 Rename or copy the appropriate 32 or 64-bit binaries to "lepton" and "capture" and then run: ./capture

-Examine the created files to verify.
+Examine the created files to verify things are working.

 Binaries are from https://github.com/lukevanhorn/Lepton3

 Thanks Luke Van Horn!
 Also, thanks to Max Lipitz for the tip about the output containing the temperature values in degrees Kelvin.

+### Multitech mDot LoRa module
+The default mDot firmware is set up for UART.
+Remove "console=serial0,115200 console=tty1" from /boot/cmdline.txt on the Pi if you've been using a serial connection to the Pi for debugging.
+Reboot the Pi for this to take effect.

+The power pin (VOD, pin # 1) on the mDot can be connected to the 5V power pin on the Pi.
+Connect ground (pin 10 on the mDot) to a free ground pin.
+Connect the mDot UART TX (transmit, pin #2) to the Pi RX (receive) pin (#10), and the mDot RX pin (#3) to the Pi TX pin (#8).

+For deployment we'll want the mDot to have a seperate power source so we can remotely trigger it to signal the WittyPi to boot up the system and record data.

+On the Pi, run sudo minicom -s -D /dev/serial0 to connect to the mDot and issue AT commands.

 ### Tailscale for remote login over cellular data
 https://tailscale.com/download